isabella232/katacoda-scenarios/managing-docker/step06-metricbeat.md

 ### Start Metricbeat

 Before you start Metricbeat, have a look at the configuration.
-The hints based autodiscover feature is enabled by uncommenting a few lines of the metricbeat.yml, so we will bind mount it in the Docker run command.
+The hints based autodiscover feature is enabled by uncommenting a few lines of the metricbeat.yml, just  like the filebeat configuration on the previous page.
 Use grep to see the lines that enable hints based autodiscover:

 `grep -A4 metricbeat.autodiscover course/metricbeat.yml`{{execute HOST1}}